-Michael Tehranchi received his Ph.D. from the Program in Applied and Computational Mathematics in June 2002.
+Michael Tehranchi received his Ph.D. from the Program in Applied and Computational Mathematics.
 He is currently a VIGRE Postdoctoral Fellow and Instructor of Mathematics at the University of Texas at Austin.
 His research interests are in financial mathematics and stochastic analysis.
 His thesis, titled "Applications of Infinite Dimensional Stochastic Analysis to Problems in Fixed Income Markets," was written under the supervision of René Carmona.
-They have since submitted an article for publication based on the thesis.